ditrit/badaas/CONTRIBUTING.md

 ### Integration tests

-Integration tests have an available CockroachDB node and the dependency injection system.
+Integration tests have available a CockroachDB node and the dependency injection system.

 Run: